 There are also reports of caffeine contaminating the water supply in countries with high coffee consumption.
 Caffeine is typically introduced into the environment when we dispose of coffee grounds and waste coffee.
 Evidence has shown that even when we consume coffee, about 2%-3% of the caffeine content comes out of our system intact and enters the sewage system.
 Although they treat sewage water, facilities can remove only about 70% to 98% of the caffeine, the rest entering into natural water.
 This results in aquatic wildlife becoming vulnerable to caffeine’s adverse effects.

 Many farmers cut down trees for fuel to roast coffee beans.
-Some producers may also use fossil fuel to process their coffee.
+Some producers may also use fossil fuels to process their coffee.

 A study by Luke, the natural resources institute in Finland, found that coffee waste is the third-largest category of household waste.
 An average coffee drinker in Finland throws away 2.5 liters of coffee every year.
 In some households, the coffee waste amounted to 13 liters per person annually.
 The amount of coffee that goes down the drain worldwide results in a waste of resources and increases the carbon footprint of coffee drinkers.